osquery/osquery/docs/wiki/deployment/configuration.md

 Snapshot queries, those with `snapshot: true` will not store differentials and will not emulate an event stream.
 Snapshots always return the entire results from the query on the given interval.
 See the next section on [logging](../deployment/logging.md) for examples of each log output.

-Queries may be "blacklisted" if they cause osquery to take too many system resources.
-A blacklisted query returns to the schedule after a cool-down period of 1 day.
+Queries may be "denylisted" if they cause osquery to use excessive system resources.
+A denylisted query returns to the schedule after a cool-down period of 1 day.
 Some queries may be very important and you may request that they continue to run even if they are latent.
-Set the `blacklist: false` to prevent a query from being blacklisted.
+Set the `denylist: false` to prevent a query from being denylisted.

 ### Packs